Byron1z/azure-network-protocols-B1z/README.md

 <p>
   Next, let's use Wireshark to filter for DHCP.
 DHCP (Dynamic Host Configuration Protocol) works on UDP ports 67 & 68.

-  DHCP is used to assign IP addresses to machines.
-In this task, we will request a new IP Address with the command "ipconfig /renew".
-Once we enter the command, Wireshark will capture the DHCP traffic.
+  The Dynamic Host Configuration Protocol (DHCP) is used to automatically and dynamically assign IP addresses to host machines.

+  In this task, we will request a new IP Address with the commands "ipconfig /release" and "ipconfig /renew".
+Once we enter the commands, Wireshark will capture the DHCP traffic.

+  - "ipconfig /release" - (Disconnect from DHCP Server)
+  - "ipconfig /renew" - (Reconnect to a DHCP Server)

+  Tip: You can use the "ipconfig" command to help troubleshoot problems with your local DHCP Server.

   Back in Wireshark, filter for DHCP traffic only.
 </p>